 McCarthy was liaison officer under manager TJ Ryan in 2016 and John Kiely retained him.

 Ger O’Connell of Pallasgreen drives the Cavanaghs of Charleville sponsored Kit Van and will be the first man to training and match venues and the last to leave.

 His attention to detail has seen him remain in the role through many Limerick management changes.

-Kyle McCarthy and Alan Feely are the matchday hurley carriers.
+Kyle McCarthy, Jimmy Quilty junior, and Alan Feely are the matchday hurley carriers.

-James Ryan is the team doctor, while the physios are Mark Van Drumpt and Mark Melbourne.
+James Ryan is the team doctor, Adrian Kearns is the Sports Massage Therapist, while the physios are Mark Van Drumpt and Mark Melbourne.